georgesohran/All-CS50Web-projects/final_project/README.md

 ## How Does It Work?
 ### Main screen
-The program opens the window with the help of Tkinter module there is
+The program opens the window with the help of Tkinter module.
+There is an entry for the